Is Shein safe? An honest look at the ultra-affordable shopping site: Header image

 What is Shein?

-Unlike most businesses, the 2020 pandemic was good for Shein, as everyone stayed at home and did a vast amount of shopping online.
+Unlike most businesses, 2020 was good for Shein, as consumers stayed at home and did vast amounts of shopping online.
 This was a major reason why Shein rocketed to the status it now has and why it is about to go public on the stock exchange.

 Is Shein legit, or is it a scam?